 Other flours worth mentioning include garbanzo flour, oat flour, ground flax, rice flour, sorghum flour, amaranth, and teff flours.
 My best suggestion is to try a few in different recipes, combine some of them, experiment and enjoy!

 Mike’s Note: My personal experience is that it’s almost ALWAYS best to combine some of the alternative flours for the best texture.
 For example, we make various muffin recipes using a mixture of equal parts coconut flour, almond flour, and green banana flour (or rice flour)… this works well because the higher fat content of the almond flour mixes well with the drier coconut flour, and then adding 1/3 of a starchy flour like green banana or rice flour finishes the blend perfectly, while still maintaining a much lower carb count and lower blood sugar impact.
 Blending 2 or 3 of these alternative flours usually ends up having the best taste too, whether it’s muffins, pancakes, waffles, etc.

 One last thing…

-Many people interested in alternatives to the typical flours, like wheat flour, are doing so in an effort to control their blood sugars and fight Type-2 Diabetes, or remove the label of being “pre-diabetic”
+Many people interested in alternatives to the typical flours, like wheat flour, are doing so in an effort to control their blood sugars and fight Type-2 Diabetes, or lose weight.

 This simple technique helps to REVERSE Type-2 Diabetes or pre-diabetes, naturally (while also getting rid of stubborn belly fat)